 While not as strong as Senna, we would in fact recommend this tea as a good first experimental tea for those of you wanting to go the herbal route in attempting to treat your constipation.
 It's a lot easier on the tongue than Senna and also leaves your breath minty fresh.

-Dandelion Tea - Minerals, Vitamins, and healthy compounds
+Dandelion Root Tea - Minerals, Vitamins, and healthy compounds

-Dandelion tea is probably the most overall generally health tea within this list, containing vitamins A, C, D, B -complex, iron, magnesium, zinc, potassium, manganese, choline, calcium and boron.
+Dandelion tea is probably the most overall generally healthy tea within this list, containing vitamins A, C, D, B -complex, iron, magnesium, zinc, potassium, manganese, choline, calcium and boron.

 What this tea also does is help to relieve water retention in the body and act as a mild laxative.
 Also prescribed by Chinese, Native American and European herbalists to aid digestion.